Spyro 2: Ripto's Rage!: Plot

 After collecting six talismans in Summer Forest, Spyro fights and defeats Crush, prompting Ripto and Gulp to retreat.
 The young dragon then pursues them to Autumn Plains, where he collects eight more talismans before engaging and vanquishing Gulp in combat.
 Then, Ripto seemingly falls to his demise, and Elora and her friends repay Spyro by returning to Winter Tundra and reactivating the portal device to send him to Dragon Shores.
 However, Ripto reveals himself to still be alive and steals the power crystal that was meant to power the portal, using it to create a new magic scepter (since Gulp ate the original in the intro).
 After collecting enough orbs, Spyro is able to confront Ripto; the warlock ironically perishes in a lake of lava which he himself created.
 With peace returned to Avalar, Elora and the others return all the gems that Moneybags had extorted from Spyro to fix the portal device, allowing Spyro to take his long-awaited vacation to Dragon Shores.

-The game's epilogue, which is unlocked by completing the Skill Points list in the Guidebook, reveals what happened to various friends and enemies that Spyro encountered in Avalar, as well as moments such as Spyro and Elora missing their chance to kiss, Crush being taught by the Professor how to spell, and a list of dummied enemies that didn't make it into the game.
+The game's epilogue, which is unlocked by completing the Skill Points list in the Guidebook, reveals what happened to various friends and enemies that Spyro encountered in Avalar, as well as moments such as Spyro and Elora missing their chance to kiss, the Professor teaching Crush how to spell, and one of the dragons from Spyro's home encountering Ripto.
 In the end, Spyro returns to the Dragon Realm, with Hunter joining him, setting the stage for the next game.

 Development

-The sequel to Spyro the Dragon was tentatively titled Spyro the Dragon 2 during its pre-production phase.
 According to Ted Price, Insomniac's president and founder, the game was designed to provide a "greater challenge" for experienced players, as it was made to have greater depth and more gameplay variety than Spyro the Dragon.
 The music for Spyro 2: Ripto's Rage! was composed by Stewart Copeland and was engineered and co-produced by Jeff Seitz.
 Copeland's jungle-style beats and rhythmic style change throughout the game while remaining approachable and fun.
 The character Spyro is voiced by Tom Kenny, replacing Carlos Alazraqui from the first game, while additional voices are provided by Kenny, Gregg Berger, Melissa Disney, Milton James, Mary Linda Phillips and Marcelo Tubert.
 The game's sound effects were created by Mike Gollom, Harry Woolway and Ron Horwitz of Universal Sound Studios.
+The name of the game's villain, "Ripto" originated from the Japanese katakana spelling of Spyro (スパイロ).

+Release

-The game was officially announced at the 1999 E3 convention in Los Angeles, CA. In Volume 3 Issue 1 of the Official US PlayStation Magazine, which was released in October 1999, the name "Ripto" originated from the Japanese katakana spelling of Spyro (スパイロ).
-The game was released in North America on November 2, 1999.
+Spyro 2: Ripto's Rage! was officially announced at the 1999 E3 convention in Los Angeles, CA. It was released in North America on November 2, 1999.
 Sony Computer Entertainment of America director of product development Ami Blaire stated, "Spyro 2 isn't just another sequel.
 Players will surely be lured by Spyro's playful antics, but they'll experience gameplay that's more challenging and more fun then ever before."
+In Japan, where the game was ported for release under the name Spyro X Sparx: Tondemo Tours (スパイロ×スパークス トンでもツアーズ, Supairo × Supākusu Tondemo Tsuāzu) on March 16, 2000.